You gotta dig those ruins!

-The Moche culture flourished along the northern coast of Peru from A.D.
-100 to 700.
+The Moche culture flourished along the northern coast of Peru from 100 to 700 C.E.
 The Moche built an elaborate system of canals, as well as many adobe temples or huacas, as they are called there, particularly the Huaca del Sol and the Huaca de la Luna (or pyramids of the sun and the moon, respectively.)
 Excavated since the 1990s, various impressive Moche ruins have been heavily damaged by looters, first by the Spanish conquistadors looking for gold and other riches, and later by local tomb robbers in search of valuable artifacts which can be sold on the black market.
 The Moche, like many other ancient Peruvian civilizations, were a warlike people who engaged in human sacrifice and ritualized executions.
-Interestingly, the Moche suffered from climate change in the 500s – 30 years of heavy rain, followed by 30 years of drought, an El Niño event of great proportions, indeed!
+Interestingly, the Moche suffered from extreme weather conditions around 500 C.E.—30 years of heavy rain, followed by 30 years of drought, an El Niño event of great proportions, indeed!

 7. Ziggurat of Ur

-Perhaps the finest archaeological ruin in what is now the United States, Cliff Palace was built by the Anasazi, a tribe of pueblo Indians, about 900 years ago and then abandoned some one and a half to two centuries later, probably as the result of a lengthy drought in the American Southwest.
+Perhaps the finest archaeological ruin in what is now the United States, Cliff Palace was built by the Anasazi, aka the Ancestral Puebloans, about 900 years ago and then abandoned some one and a half to two centuries later, probably as the result of a lengthy drought in the American Southwest.
 The ruin, located in Mesa Verde National Park near the Four Corners region in the state of Colorado, holds over 150 rooms and 23 kivas (round sunken ceremonial areas).
 This cliff dwelling was essentially an apartment building, though some archaeologists think it was a center place for all residents of the Mesa Verde region.
-(As a sidebar, due to the discovery of human bones with telltale markings at certain other sites, some scientists think the Anasazi may have practiced a form of ritualized cannibalism.
-See the January/February 1994 issue of Archaeology magazine).

 In the late 1800s and early 1900s, Cliff Palace was heavily damaged by looters, curiosity seeks and even so-called scientists.
 Looting of archaeological sites is a major problem throughout the American Southwest.
 Fortunately Cliff Palace is now protected by the federal government.